Abhinavkrtiwari/css_project/README.md

 # css_project
-This is my first repository
+This is a code of tourism website of india.. made using html, css, java script